minio/mc/docs/minio-client-complete-guide.md

 ```

 *Example : Set anonymous bucket policy to download only*
-Set anonymous bucket policy  for *mybucket/myphotos/2020/* sub-directory and its objects to download only, objects are available for download at [https://play.minio.io:9000/mybucket/myphotos/2020/yourobjectname](https://play.minio.io:9000/mybucket/myphotos/2020/yourobjectname)
+Set anonymous bucket policy  for *mybucket/myphotos/2020/* sub-directory and its objects to download only, Now your objects are publicly accessible at [https://play.minio.io:9000/mybucket/myphotos/2020/yourobjectname](https://play.minio.io:9000/mybucket/myphotos/2020/yourobjectname)

 ```sh